 Apparently has a large nose (who would of thought?) and likes to sniff things !
 Legend says it’s specifically “snowflake bread” which he is after.
-Snowflake bread is kind of like deep fried pancakes.
+Snowflake bread is similar to deep fried pancakes.
 Can you blame him actually? that sounds GOOD.

 and then Santa pops by and the children can relax!
 Blimey.
 What a roller coaster.

-I hope you enjoyed this little story time.
-Would you ever tell your kids of Gryla or would you stick to your traditions?
+I hope you enjoyed this little storytime of Christmas in Iceland.
+Would you ever tell your kids of Gryla or would you stick to your own traditions?
 Have you ever come across a Yule lad?
 I’d love to interview you!